 An insight into the Welsh Government’s work on developing co-operative housing.
 Tŷ Cyfle in Pontypool is a housing co-op for young people aged 16 – 18.
 Loftus in Newport offers 19 cooperative homes with a shared space and garden.
 Read the blog about this event.

 The importance of asset transfers to community-led housing projects – Liverpool, 5 October 2016.

 Asset transfers have formed the basis of the substantial and successful Granby Four Streets project, while Progressive Lifestyle Solutions CIC is an organisation working to support men into independent living by providing them with secure, supported accommodation and wellbeing services.
 Read the blog.

 Fighting homelessness; offering hope – Leicester, 2 November 2016.
 Different approaches to helping homeless people.
 Saffron Lane Neighbourhood Council is building the biggest affordable passive haus community housing project in Europe.
 Action Homeless Leicester refurbishes empty homes to provide supported accommodation and resettlement services.
 Read the blog.

 How communities can create housing on improbable sites – Hastings, 8 February 2017.
-Rock House and the Ore Valley Project – both exciting and innovative project providing affordable flats and creative workspaces within a former office building.
-Find out more and book.
+Rock House and the Ore Valley Project – both exciting and innovative projects providing affordable housing and workspaces for the people of Hastings.